mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 aggregate common errors together, and generally give you tools to respond to your site's errors appropriately.

-**I find that error tracking services are the best tools to understand what's going wrong on your live site** because the tools are purpose-built for detailing error behavior.

-Many of these services are not complicated to get installed and configured, and the services often have an extremely generous free tier to monitor your application.

 In the Django world,
 I generally hear about two